 Attention: Famous ransomware Canadian Security Intelligence Service (CSIS) Ukash virus has its upgrade version recently with the name of Royal Canadian Mounted Police virus Ukash scam (RCMP virus), it either locked down your computer or locked browsers (Safari, Google Chrome) on Macbook pro.
 Your computer has been locked by Royal Canadian Mounted Police Ukash Virus Pay the fine?
 Ukash virus locked my files?
 The virus I have encountered is the word INTERPOL written all across the entire screen and that is all it will do in normal mode and safe mode.
 When I contracted the virus – the scam Computer Locked Up by Royal Canadian Mounted Police scam (RCMP Ukash Virus Removal) and I am told that you can help me get rid of it?
-This article will be a great guide for you to deal with it.
+You can get more instructions on how to deal with it below.